7 SIDE LATERAL RAISE MISTAKES TO AVOID FOR BIGGER SIDE DELTS

-Remember, lifting excessively heavy weights with improper form is doing nothing to improve your bottom line muscle gains, and sticking to more moderate resistance while focusing on producing maximum tension in the targeted muscle is a much smarter way to go.
+Remember, lifting excessively heavy weights with improper form is doing nothing to improve your bottom line muscle gains.
+Sticking to more moderate resistance while focusing on producing maximum tension in the targeted muscle is a much smarter way to go.

-Lifting 20 pound dumbbells with textbook technique is far and away better than lifting 50 pound dumbbells with sloppy form, and not only will the former approach add muscle to your side delts more effectively, but it will also greatly minimize the stress on your joints as well.
+Lifting 20 pound dumbbells with textbook technique is far and away better than lifting 50 pound dumbbells with sloppy form.
+Not only will the former approach add muscle to your side delts more effectively, but it will also greatly minimize the stress on your joints as well.

 If you found this article helpful, make sure to sign up for your FREE custom fitness plan below...